-- (c) On balance, it would be beneficial to the United States to waive the labor certification process.
+- On balance, it would be beneficial to the United States to waive the labor certification process.

 This decision has some important changes from the earlier criteria.
 Previously, applicants had to show their work was “national” in the geographic sense of the word, whereas now the criterion has shifted to allow the applicant to explain that the benefit of his or her work will be in the national interest even if the work is being done in one geographic location.
 As long as it will be of national (and even international) benefit, it will qualify.

 The applicant’s background and past record of accomplishments will still be taken into consideration in weighing whether his proposed endeavor will be of future benefit to the national interest.
-The applicant still has to show that he will serve the national interest to a substantially greater degree than would a U.S. worker with the same minimum qualifications.
+The applicant still has to show that they will serve the national interest to a substantially greater degree than would a U.S. worker with the same minimum qualifications.